Please first visit our requirements webpage prior to starting your application.

-- All supporting documents (transcripts, references, foreign transcript evaluation, if applicable) must be sent directly to CASPA as per instructions provided on the CASPA website.
+- All supporting documents (transcripts, references, foreign transcript evaluation, if applicable) must be sent directly to CASPA per instructions provided on the CASPA website.

 - You can fill out and e-submit/pay for your application at any time before the deadline, even if your supporting documents have not yet been received at CASPA.
 However, CASPA requires that your materials be received before application is considered complete and eligible for verification (processing).
 Only applications that have been verified and processed by CASPA, with GPAs calculated, will be eligible for review.

-2. CASPer Test
+2. CASPer Test and Snapshot

 - That applicants apply as early as possible.